ultrahorizon/UH-VPN-Docs/source/setup-guides/digital-ocean/private-network.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First login to the `Digital Ocean`_ control panel navigate to a Droplet using private networking,
-click on the "Networking" tab and scroll down to the "Private Networking" section:
+click on the "Networking" or "VPC" tab and scroll down to the "Private Networking" section:

 .. image:: /_static/setup-guides/private-network.png
   :width: 600